-Course Number(s) THTR 439

-Formal Title Advanced Design Techniques

-Transcript Title (≤30c) Advanced Design Techniques

-Recommended Course Preparation One credit of THTR 339 and completion of an Advanced Design course with a grade B or better.
+Course Number(s) THTR 439 Formal Title Advanced Design Techniques Transcript Title (≤30c) Advanced Design Techniques Recommended Course Preparation Completion of an Advanced Design course with a grade B or better.
 Prerequisite NOTE: Unless otherwise indicated, a prerequisite is assumed to be passed with a "D" or better.
-Instructor Consent

-Credits 1-3

-Repeatable?
-Yes 🗌 No

-Max.
-Total Credits 9 This should be equal to the number of credits for courses that cannot be repeated for credit.
+THTR 339 of Credits Must adhere to the UMBC Credit Hour Policy 1-3 Repeatable for additional credit? ⊠ Yes □ No Max.
+Total Credits 12 This should be equal to the number of credits for courses that cannot be repeated for credit.
 For courses that may be repeated for credit, enter the maximum total number of credits a student can receive from this course.
 E.g., enter 6 credits for a 3 credit course that may be taken a second time for credit, but not for a third time.
 Please note that this does NOT refer to how many times a class may be retaken for a higher grade.

-Grading Method(s) Reg (A-F) Audit Pass-Fail
+Grading Method(s) ⊠ Reg (A-F) □ Audit □ Pass-Fail

-PROPOSED CATALOG DESCRIPTION (no longer than 75 words):
+PROPOSED CATALOG DESCRIPTION (Approximately 75 words in length.
+Please use full sentences.):

 A laboratory course designed to give advanced scene, costume, lighting, and sound design students an opportunity to apply their studies on departmental productions.
-Students enrolled are expected to contribute significantly to both the design and play production process starting with initial concept meetings through opening night.
+Students enrolled are expected to contribute significantly to both the design and play production processes starting with initial concept meetings through opening night.
+Instructor consent required.